The Scarlet Pimpernel (1934 film): Production

+By 1934, Alexander Korda was attempting to elevate the British film industry to the perceived level of the American film industry.
+To do so, he decided to import American directors to work on his films, inviting (among others) image-oriented writer-director Rowland Brown to direct The Scarlet Pimpernel—a huge opportunity for the young director.

-Alexander Korda, a Hungarian who had been born in a town not far from Baroness Orczy's farm, had recently had great success with the actor Charles Laughton in the film The Private Life of Henry VIII, so he asked Laughton to play the role of Sir Percy.
+Korda, a Hungarian born in a town not far from Pimpernel authoress Baroness Orczy's farm, had recently had great success with the actor Charles Laughton in the film The Private Life of Henry VIII, so he asked Laughton to play the role of Sir Percy.
 When the announcement went out to the press, the reaction from the Pimpernel's many fans was negative; the pug-nosed Laughton was thought a poor choice to play the suave Sir Percy.
 Korda thus gave the role to Leslie Howard.

+Not long after filming began, Korda arrived on the set to observe Brown at work.
+He told Brown that he was directing the classic like a gangster film.
+Raymond Massey, who witnessed the scene, wrote "Brown announced he would direct the way he liked or walk out.
+Alex said very sweetly, 'Please walk.'"
+Korda replaced Brown with another American already being employed by him, editor-director Harold Young; in the event, Brown was left unemployed and stranded in England.

 Reception

-Andre Sennwald wrote in The New York Times that "'The Scarlet Pimpernel' is stirring to the pulse and beautiful to the eye, and it weaves the richly textured background of those tingling months of the French Revolution into an enormously satisfying photoplay. ...
+Andre Sennwald wrote in a contemporary The New York Times that "'The Scarlet Pimpernel' is stirring to the pulse and beautiful to the eye, and it weaves the richly textured background of those tingling months of the French Revolution into an enormously satisfying photoplay. ...
 Did the narrative seem a trifle leisurely in places?
 No matter.
 It was a leisurely age and here is a succulent and captivating entertainment."
 He also praised Leslie Howard's performance.

+Box office

 The Scarlet Pimpernel was the sixth most popular film at the British box office during 1935–36.